 At our school, Collective Worship is a time when we (the children and staff) come together as a community to share and build on our school's values, as well as Christian values.
 These include trust, hope, peace, generosity and thankfulness.
 We also explore creativity, compassion, truthfulness and humility.
 In Collective Worship, we have plenty of opportunities for spiritual development, developing a sense of awe and wonder.
 We get to worship God, think about our own beliefs and understand those of others.

-This term our value is courage
+This term our value is generosity

 Our Church Council have created a good selection of ideas and key questions to focus on this term in Collective Worship too!

-When have you shown courage?
+When have you been Generous?

 What is Collective Worship?